fastzhong/mth252/slides.md

 <br/>

-<span class="norm">👉 A complete binary tree is a tree in which at every level, except possibly the last is completely filled and all the nodes are as far left as possible.
+<span class="norm">👉 A <strong>complete binary tree</strong> is a tree in which at every level, except possibly the last is completely filled and all the nodes are as far left as possible.
 </span>

 ---